doclegal/solvare-datasource/replit.md

 This project is a web application designed to retrieve and process Dutch judicial rulings from the Rechtspraak.nl Open Data API.
 Its primary purpose is to extract full-text content, apply quality filters, and prepare this data for storage as vector records in Pinecone, enabling semantic search capabilities.
 The application focuses on ingesting cases with valid "Inhoudsindicatie" (official summaries) and uses a PostgreSQL database for duplicate tracking, ensuring data quality and preventing redundant processing across different namespaces.

-**AUTOMATED WORKFLOW (November 2025)**: The system now features a **fully automated AI enrichment and upload pipeline** with no manual intervention required:
+**AI ENRICHMENT WITH RESUME (November 2025)**: The system features a robust AI enrichment pipeline with automatic resume functionality:
-1. User starts AI enrichment for any number of records (no 96-record limit)
+1. User starts AI enrichment for any number of records (no limit)
-2. Singleton auto-upload worker automatically starts in background
-3. Worker polls database every 5 minutes for new enriched records
+2. **Batch Resume**: If enrichment is interrupted (server restart, errors), users can resume from the BatchManager:
+   - Incomplete batches show a "Hervat" (Resume) button
+   - Only non-enriched records are processed (skips records with `ai_title`)
+   - Preserves all metadata including `source` field for correct namespace routing
+3. **Error Resilience**: Individual record failures don't abort the entire batch - enrichment continues with remaining records
+4. **Progress Tracking**: Real-time SSE streaming shows progress, errors, and completion status
+5. **PostgreSQL Persistence**: All batches stored in database with 24-hour retention, surviving server restarts
-4. Enriched records automatically uploaded to Pinecone in batches of 25
+6. **Manual Upload**: Enriched records uploaded to Pinecone via manual button click (auto-upload worker disabled)
-5. Mutex prevents concurrent uploads; observer pattern enables multiple SSE clients
-6. PostgreSQL `processed_eclis` table tracks uploaded records to prevent duplicates

 **ECLI Discovery Feature**: The system includes a modular web crawling feature that discovers ECLI numbers on external legal websites.
 Users provide URLs, the system crawls them (respecting robots.txt and implementing rate limiting), extracts ECLI patterns via regex, validates them against the Rechtspraak API, and automatically adds them to the processing pipeline.